pingcap/docs/tune-operating-system.md

 + `sar -n TCP,ETCP 1`
 + `top`

-For detailed usage, see the Linux manual pages.
+For detailed usage, see the corresponding `man` instructions.

 ### perf